procore-oss/backstage-plugin-announcements/docs/events.md

 # Support for events

-The announcements plugin supports publishing messages to the Backstage Event system.
+The announcements plugin supports the Backstage Event system.

 ```ts
 import { createBackend } from '@backstage/backend-defaults';